Fourteen Colours & Cloud Forest

 For hikers, there is a stretch of the Inca trail here which is easily accessible and outstanding for its excellent condition.
 (Outside Peru, Argentina has the most identifiable remains of Inca trail in South America, with 119km.)
 There are also some great hiking trails in Calilegua Cloud Forest, home to 3,000 different varieties of plant, 300 different types of birds and 100 different species of mammal.

-This trip can be combined with EXPEDITION to the CLOUD FOREST for more hiking
+This trip can be combined easily with the Bolivia wine region.

 Included